CBPP hosts forum on Regulatory Reform in the Communications Sector

 The Georgetown Center for Business and Public Policy’s Project on the Evolution of Regulation and Innovation had a robust discussion of regulatory reform options in the communications sector that create the potential for both practical agreements and improved economic performance.
 The panel discussion was moderated by Carolyn Brandon, Senior Industry and Innovation Fellow, Georgetown Center for Business and Public Policy.
 Panelists included:

 - Kathleen Q. Abernathy, Special Counsel, Wilkinson Barker Knauer, LLP and Former FCC Commissioner (2001-2005)

 - Samuel Feder, Managing Partner and Co-chair of the Communications, Internet & Technology Practice, Jenner & Block

 - William Lehr, Research Associate in the Computer Science and Artificial Intelligence Laboratory (CSAIL), Massachusetts Institute of Technology

 - John W. Mayo, Professor of Economics, Business, and Public Policy at Georgetown’s McDonough School of Business and Executive Director, Georgetown Center for Business and Public Policy Video footage of the event will be forthcoming.

-Are FCC Regulations in the ‘Public Interest’ Costing Consumers?, Inside Sources by Nihal Krishan (October 19, 2017)
+Are FCC Regulations in the ‘Public Interest’ Costing Consumers? (new window), Inside Sources by Nihal Krishan (October 19, 2017)